-Welcome to the spectacularly spotty world of Zayenah Ocicats, we are Australian Ocicat breeders with a small cattery located in Adelaide, South Australia, specialist breeders of captivating Ocicats registered with FASA & GCCFSA and member of The Ocicat and Ocicat Classic Association, based in the UK.
+Welcome to the spectacularly spotty world of Zayenah Ocicats, my name is Amanda and I am an Australian Ocicat breeder located in Adelaide, South Australia, specialist breeder of captivating Ocicats registered with the Feline Association of SA (FASA) and member of The Ocicat and Ocicat Classic Association, based in the UK.
+Our kittens live around Australia and the world.

 We are committed to the Ocicat breed in Australia, we gained experience in showing our cats and learning the Ocicat standard and a deep love for the breed before starting out with our breeding cats to ensure we are breeding top quality cats.
 We are devoted to keeping this rare breed going in Australia by bringing in new bloodlines from overseas.